 Amplification and detection instrumentation may vary.
-You will need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
+You will need to optimize protocols including the amount of template DNA, cycle number (24-27 cycles), injection conditions and loading volume for your laboratory instrumentation.
 Testing at Promega shows that 26 cycles works well for a variety of swab sample types.
 Cycle number will need to be optimized in each laboratory for each sample type that is amplified (see below).

 - 1. Place the reaction plate or tubes in the thermal cycler. - 2.
-Select and run the recommended protocol below.
+Select and run the recommended protocol.

-Note: When using the GeneAmp® PCR System 9700, the program must be run with 9600 as the ramp speed.
+- 1. When using the ProFlex[®] PCR System, use the 9700 Simulation Mode as the ramp speed. - 2.
+When using the Veriti[®] 96-Well Thermal Cycler, set the ramping rate to 100%. - 3.
+When using the GeneAmp[®] PCR System 9700, the program must be run with Max Mode as the ramp speed.
+This requires a gold-plated silver or silver sample block.
 The ramp speed is set after the thermal cycling run is started.
-When the 'Select Method Options' screen appears, select 9600 for the ramp speed and enter the reaction volume.
+When the 'Select Method Options' screen appears, select Max for the ramp speed and enter the reaction volume.